HEN

 “HEN is one of the most beneficial services anyone could ask for in the community.
 I can’t express, or even put into words, how this charity can change someone’s – or their family’s – life after the impact of a brain injury.
 Their up to date knowledge and empathy is second to none.

 The valuable support they give to parents, families and carers by giving a voice to those with such hidden disabilities and advocating, when needed, other services and professionals is empowering, not only to families but more importantly to those who have been affected by brain injury.
 I would highly recommend them to anyone who is in need of guidance or support.
-Personally, I would like to thank Jonny Tudor, deputy manager, for all that he has done for myself and my family.”
+Personally, I would like to thank Jonny Tudor, Manager, for all that he has done for myself and my family.”

 Val Gibson, parent of one of our clients